Skip to main content

 • Weight loss and loss of appetite

-• Whitening of the fingers when cold (Raynaud's syndrome)
+• Whitening of the fingers in cold weather (Raynaud's syndrome)

 • Joint pain and swelling

-• Symmetrical redness on both cheeks with connection over the bridge of the nose and on the forehead
+• Symmetrical reddening of both cheeks, connecting across the bridge of the nose and on the forehead

 source